satchohe/x-sentiment-analysis/README.md

 To run this project successfully, you'll need the following Python libraries.
 You can install them using pip:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   pip install pandas matplotlib seaborn scikit-learn nltk textblob wordcloud   `
+`   pip install pandas matplotlib seaborn scikit-learn nltk textblob wordcloud   `

 Additionally, you'll need to download the NLTK stopwords and punkt tokenizer.
 You can do this by running the following commands in a Python interpreter or script: